 9.30am – Introduction to our approach from our headteacher, Judith Arkwright.

-10:15am – Time to explore both Reception and Year 1 in action both indoors and outdoors.
+10:15am – Time to explore Reception, Year 1 and Year 2 in action both indoors and outdoors.

-11:15am – Presentation from our EYFS lead about how we implemented our approach followed by time with our Reception and Year 1 teachers to answer any questions.
+11:15am – Presentation from our EYFS and KS1 Leads about how we implemented our approach followed by time to answer any questions.

 12.30 – End of the course